Counselling Model & Approach

 Acceptance Commitment Therapy – ACT

 I have particular interest and experience of working with Acceptance Commitment Therapy because it has helped me to live a richer and more meaningful life.
 This is because ACT offers a very effective, evidence based and practical approach to help you move your life in the direction towards your values.
-For more info on ACT please click my link Acceptance Commitment Therapy – ACT
+For more info on ACT please click here: Acceptance Commitment Therapy – ACT

 Cognitive Behavioural Therapy – CBT